TheEdgesofBen/Youtube-Subscriptions-Feed-Advanced/README.md

-# SR Subs Feed Advanced
-**(Youtube Subscriptions Feed Advanced)**
+# SR Subs Feed Advanced **(Youtube Subscriptions Feed Advanced)**

 Welcome the SR Subs Feed Advanced Web App.
-This App will show you all Subscripton Videos of a Youtube Account without the youtube algorithm that sort out some videos.
+This App will show you all subscripton videos of a Youtube Account without the Youtube algorithm that sort out some videos.

 ## How use the Web App